TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Assets/Index.rst

 installation.

-However as you newly created the folder, you must tell Composer to re-perform this initialization-process, which is done in the "dump-autoload" step. autoload.
+However as you newly created the folder, you must tell Composer to re-perform this initialization-process, which is done in the "dump-autoload" step.
 During that process the symlinks will also be created by Composer.

 ..  code-block:: bash